juxor/afaq/markdown/append137.md

 a monopoly within a given geographical area."_ As Hart notes, Molinari was the sole defender of such free-market justice at the time in France.
 [David M.
-Hart, _"Gustave de Molinari and the Anti-statist Liberal Tradition: Part II"_, pp. 399-434,**Journal of Libertarian Studies**, vol. V, no. 4, p.
+Hart, _"Gustave de Molinari and the Anti-statist Liberal Tradition: Part II"_, pp. 399-434,Journal of Libertarian Studies, vol. V, no. 4, p.
 415 and p.
-411] Molinari was clear that he wanted _"a regime of free government,"_ counterpoising _"monopolist or communist governments"_ to _"free
-governments."_ This would lead to _"freedom of government"_ rather than its abolition (not freedom **from** government).
+411] Molinari was clear that he wanted _"a regime of free government,"_ counterpoising _"monopolist or communist governments"_ to _"free governments."_ This would lead to _"freedom of government"_ rather than its abolition (not freedom **from** government).
 For Molinarie the future would